 The site will be serviced via an existing 250mm diameter sanitary sewer situated within the Henderson Avenue ROW (see Drawing SSP-1).
-It is proposed to make one 135mm diameter service lateral connection via proposed on-line manhole to the existing sewer to service the proposed site.
+It is proposed to make one 135mm diameter service lateral connection to the existing sewer to service the proposed site.